sgnus-etp/NUS-GHCP-Enablement/README.md

 Accelerate genomic data sequence analysis with GitHub Copilot by generating specialized code for sequence analysis, pattern recognition, and data visualization.

+##### Example Scenario:
+Imagine you are a data scientist specializing in statistical machine learning.
+You are tasked with analyzing a high-dimensional gene expression dataset to identify patterns and understand gene regulation mechanisms.
+The dataset is complex and requires extensive preprocessing, exploratory data analysis, and statistical analysis to uncover significant gene expression changes and detect complex patterns.

+##### Example Prompt:
+"Assume you are a data scientist specializing in statistical machine learning.
+You are tasked with analyzing a high-dimensional gene expression dataset.
+Do the following:
+Clean and normalize the raw gene expression data.
+Visualize the data to identify initial patterns and outliers.
+Apply statistical methods to find significant gene expression changes.
+Use machine learning algorithms to detect complex patterns and clusters."

 https://github.com/user-attachments/assets/fb59d9de-35b8-4fb8-9edb-b67848c3c662

 https://github.com/user-attachments/assets/a8101af1-28fc-46e2-b8a4-f8c1acf0f099